Monson Lake State Park CCC/WPA/Rustic Style Historic Resources

 Swift County Timeline

-This timeline provides a concise overview of the key events in the history of Swift County, Minnesota.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Swift County, Minnesota.

 - 1858: Swift County is established on February 18, 1858, as one of the original nine counties of Minnesota Territory.